RichardOberdieck/personal-homepage/docs/posts/goodbye-python-mip.md

 ![commits-over-time](goodbye-python-mip/commits-over-time.png)

 Starting in mid-2020, the number of commits drastically drops.
 I suspect this has something to do with Haroldo Santos joining Amazon in October 2020, as the vast majority of commits (939) came from him.
-Túlio Toffolo also seems to have stopped commiting regularly after mid-2020.
+Túlio Toffolo also seems to have stopped committing regularly after mid-2020.

 The project got some spikes in activity every 6 months or so, mostly driven by [Robert Schwarz](https://www.linkedin.com/in/robertcschwarz/) from Doing the Math and [Sebastian Heger](https://www.linkedin.com/in/hegersebastian/) with some input from Toffolo.
 We can see that still some code is added: